ALEX5402/xposd-dll-injector-By-alex5402/README.md

 ## Dll Injector Android Xposed

-its a intresting tool to inject .so files in any anroid apk runtime with help of Xposed api
+its a interesting tool to inject .so files in any android apk runtime with help of Xposed api

 ## Version